 04 of 12

 Chinese restaurants offer excellent value in most parts of the UK.
 (Must have something to do with the long lease the British once had on Hong Kong.)
 Even in London, it is not hard to have two courses, rice and tea for about £10.
 Depending upon how greedy you are, you can also have a reasonable dim sim feast for about that much.
 And outside of London, lots of Chinese places offer all you can eat lunches for about £5.99.

-Check out the dim sim at The Royal China in Fulham, London or at The Dragon Palace in the middle of the tourist hotel territory of the Earls Court in London.
-If you'd like to try the buzzy, festive atmosphere of London's Chinatown, you can feast on dim sim at Haozhan on Gerrard Street - my latest discovery and a real treat for cheap eaters.Continue to 5 of 12 below.
+Check out the dim sim at The Dragon Palace in the middle of the tourist hotel territory of the Earls Court in London.
+If you'd like to try the buzzy, festive atmosphere of London's Chinatown, you can feast on dim sim at Haozhan on Gerrard Street - our latest discovery and a real treat for cheap eaters.Continue to 5 of 12 below.

 05 of 12

 A meal of fish and chips from the local "chippie" is a very British take-away.
 It's cheap, it's tasty and portions are almost always enormous - so you can save even more by sharing.
 A "small" portion of chips from the average fish and chips shop, is usually more than enough for two and might even satisfy three.
 Ask to be shown the difference between a small and a large portion of haddock or cod.
 Most of the time, the large portion is big enough for two to share.
 For about £6, two people can share a generous meal of fish, french fries and tea or soft drinks.
 Try a pickled egg or pickled onions - for about 50p extra - for a totally British experience.